bommezijn/backend/be-1/README.md

 be-1

+# Package
-# Assignment Package
+## Assignment Package
 - [x] 1.
 Create boilerplate
 - [x] 2.
-Install a package (google-auth-library)
+Install a package (google-auth-library) (don't forget to download the Service Account Credentials JSON)[https://github.com/googleapis/google-auth-library-nodejs#download-your-service-account-credentials-json-file]
 - [x] 3. improve *dev experience* (install nodemon)
 - [ ] 4.
 Create runscripts (run, serve, build)

-# Q/A Ask yourself upon completion:
+## Q/A Ask yourself upon completion:
 * How does require work under the hood?
+*Node runs a single-threaded JS engine (specifically google V8 engine) outside a browser.
+It does this in an async way, which means it continues it jobs and will reply back when it receives an answer.*
 * What's the difference between dependencies and devDependencies?
 *One is for running the program while the other is for developing the program but is not needed in prod.*
 * What are the differences between global and local dependencies?